Alternate Names: F3134

 The reason this is billed as useful in partially fritted glazes is because of how valuable it is in supplying B2O3 (raw B2O3 sources have many issues).
 It gives us lots of boron about with CaO and Na2O (which most glazes need) but no Al2O3 (so it can be supplied from clay to harden and suspend the slurry).

 Several factors make this frit's chemistry so attractive:

--It has no alumina.
-That means that Al2O3 can be supplied by clay, giving the glaze better suspension and hardening properties.
+-It has almost no alumina.
+That means, as already stated, that Al2O3 can be supplied by clay, giving the glaze better suspension and hardening properties.
 Conversely, adding Frit 3134 to a recipe (to supply boron for example) does not require reduction of clay content.